Non-Competition Agreements in California are Virtually Non-Existent

 Prohibited by Statute

 Non-competes, as they are sometimes called, are specifically prohibited by Section 16600 of the California Business and Professions Code which provides that, with limited and specified exceptions, “every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.”
 Courts do not hesitate to dismiss claims which attempt to enforce non-competes, concluding that Section 16600 is a clear “expression of public policy to ensure that every citizen shall retain the right to pursue any lawful employment and enterprise of their choice.”
 Hill Medical Corp. v.
 Wycoff (2001) 86 Cal.
 App.
 4th 895, 900, 901.
 This public policy is so strong that courts will generally not uphold non-competes in California even when the parties have specified in their contract that the laws of another state which allows non-competes should be applied.
+Lately, there is a strong movement to extend this prohibition nationally.

 Even “Non-Solicitation” Agreements May Not Be Upheld